Skip to main content

 File Structure

-For this example, create a directory simple_tool_calling with the following files:
+For this example, create a simple_tool_calling directory with the following files:

 • test_tool_calling.py: The main script.